-Mrs Sarah Stein: Assistant Head teacher - Inclusion

-Mrs Stein and she fulfils the SENCO role in school.
-Mrs Stein has extensive experience in this role and enjoys working with parents, staff and pupils to achieve the best possible outcomes for the children within our school.
-Mrs Stein is a qualified teacher with over 20 years' experience and also has a post graduate diploma in Leading on Inclusive Practise.
-She is a sensory and autistic spectrum champion and has worked with our Nurture Teaching Assistant on the Nurturing Kent programme from Nurture UK.
+Mrs Sarah Stein: Assistant Head teacher - Inclusion Mrs Stein fulfils the SENCO role in school alongside her Assistant Head teacher responsibilities.
+Sarah has extensive experience in this role and enjoys working with parents, staff and pupils to achieve the best possible outcomes for the children within our school.
+Sarah is a qualified teacher with over 20 years' experience and also has a post graduate diploma in Leading on Inclusive Practise.
+She is a sensory and autistic spectrum champion, a Drawing and Talking practitioner and has worked with our Nurture Teaching Assistant on the Nurturing Kent programme from Nurture UK.
 Mrs Stein can be contacted via her email address which is sarah.stein@godinton.kent.sch.uk or via the school office on 01233 621616.

-Mrs Angie Ades - SEN Administration Assistant.

-Mrs Ades was a teaching assistant in the school and also has a wealth of experience in supporting pupils in both small groups and 1:1 on personalised plans or to meet the requirements of an Education and Health Care Plan.
-Mrs Ades supports the role of Senco in school through collating referrals and liaising with outside agencies, supporting staff with resourcing, completing assessments with pupils and supporting meetings with parents and outside agencies.
-Mrs Ades is also a trained Rainbows practitioner and she works with our children to deliver this intervention to support bereavement and loss.

-Mrs Caroline Rigden -Speech and Language Teaching Assistant.
-Mrs Rigden as over fifteen years' experience in this role and has completed NCFE CACHE level 3 in supporting children and young people's Speech, Language and Communication alongside training in supporting the Speech and Language impaired child in the classroom, Makaton level 1 and 2, Language Through Colour and supporting and understanding a child with selective Mutism.
-Mrs Rigden has worked with a local Speech and language therapist to develop our language enrichment groups for our Early Year and foundation stage children.
+Mrs Angie Ades - SEN Administration assistant.
+Mrs Ades was a teaching assistant in the school and has a wealth of experience in supporting pupils in both small groups and 1:1 on personalised plans or to meet the requirements of an Education and Health Care Plan.
+Angle supports the role of Senco in school through collating referrals and liaising with outside agencies, supporting staff with resourcing, completing assessments with pupils and supporting meetings with parents and outside agencies.
+Angle is also a trained Rainbows practitioner and she works with our children to deliver this intervention to support bereavement and loss.
+Mrs Caroline Rigden - Speech and Language Teaching Assistant.
+Mrs Rigden has over fifteen years' experience in this role and has completed NCFE CACHE level 3 in supporting children and young people's Speech, Language and Communication alongside training in supporting the Speech and Language impaired child in the classroom, Makaton level 1 and 2, Language Through Colour and supporting and understanding a child with selective Mutism.
+Caroline has worked with a local Speech and language therapist to develop our language enrichment groups for our Early Years and foundation stage children.
 She delivers these groups to our Reception children between Term 2 and 5 to support their language development.
-In addition to this, Mrs Rigden works across all year groups in the school supporting pupils 1:1 with their speech and language targets.
+In addition to this, Caroline works across all year groups in the school supporting pupils 1:1 with their speech and language targets.
 She liaises with the speech and language therapy team and also supports staff in school with their speech and language provision.